solita/solita.github.com/_posts/2018-10-29-learning-ansible-without-scripting-experience.md

 ### Get a decent code editor

 Use a good code editor application to work with Ansible files.
 [Visual Studio Code](https://code.visualstudio.com/) is a very nifty editor to start with.
-It has a large [Extension Marketplace](https://code.visualstudio.com/docs/editor/extension-gallery) and there's also a useful Ansible extension which does auto completion, code highlighting, Yaml syntax validation etc.
+It has a large [Extension Marketplace](https://code.visualstudio.com/docs/editor/extension-gallery) and there's also a useful Ansible extension which does auto completion, code highlighting, Yaml syntax validation, Yaml indentation check as mentioned above etc.

 ![VSCode Ansible extension](/img/learning-ansible/vscode_extension.png)